Crypto137/MHServerEmu/docs/Setup.md

 If everything works correctly, the server should display client connection information.

-*Note: you can launch the game without Steam by running MarvelHeroesOmega.exe with the following arguments: -solidstate -nosteam.
-There will be a DownloadChunkManifest error, but the game will start anyway.*
+*Note: you can launch the game without Steam by running MarvelHeroesOmega.exe with the following arguments: -robocopy -nosteam.*